stefanceriu/SCXcodeSwitchExpander/README.md

 - takes a bit for it to kick in after starting Xcode as it's waiting for the IDEIndexDidChange notification.
 I found that building the project usually makes that happen.

-- only works with NS_ENUM but keeps default Xcode behavior for old style enums
+- does not work with anonymous enums

 ### Installation